KelechiFrancisca/Product-Sales-Region-Analysis/README.md

 - Build interactive dashboards using Plotly or Streamlit
 - Develop predictive models for return likelihood or sales forecasting

-## 💼 Author
+##  Author

-Built by [Your Name] — aspiring data analyst with a passion for turning messy data into meaningful stories.
+Built by [Francisca] — aspiring data analyst with a passion for turning messy data into meaningful stories.